muratk5n/thirdwave/en/README.md

 ---

-H2 Central: "Hydrogen could flow via 3bcm/year Greece-Bulgaria gas link....
-The 3 billion cubic metres (bcm) per year gas Interconnector Greece-Bulgaria (IGB) could allow the transfer of hydrogen when mixed with natural gas"
+H2 Central: "Hydrogen could flow via 3 bcm/year Greece-Bulgaria gas link....
+[The gas connector]could allow the transfer of hydrogen when mixed with natural gas"

 ---